Anxiety is a natural and usually short-lived reaction to a stressful situation, associated with feelings of worry, nervousness or apprehension.

 When we are worried and upset it is easy to see things as worse than they really are, and to start anticipating all sorts of problems down the track.
 Take a step back and look at one of your worries in the bigger scheme of your life.
 Ask yourself:

-Don’t let anxiety stop you from doing things
+Don’t let anxiety or fear stop you from doing things

 Try not to avoid situations which trigger your anxiety, but work on facing these situations.
 If this seems too difficult, get the help of a psychologist or other mental health professional to work out a plan for facing your fears and increasing your confidence, step-by-step.

 Practicing relaxation, meditation and mindfulness on a regular basis will allow your body and nervous system the opportunity to routinely settle and readjust to a calm state.